Türkmenbaşy, Turkmenistan: Railway station

-The Turkmenbashy railway station was built in 1895 by the architect Alexeï Leontievitch Benois.
+The Turkmenbashi railway station was built in 1895 by the architect Alexeï Leontievitch Benois.
 Railway station square is adjacent to the memorial to the soldiers who died during the Great Patriotic War.
-From Turkmenbashy daily runs train No. 605/606 to Ashgabat.
+From Turkmenbashi, train No. 605/606 makes daily trips to Ashgabat.

 Airport

 Initially in 1940 the airport was located at the bottom of the plateau, near Krasnovodsk Hospital.
 During World War II it was transferred to the top of the plateau and the airfield was collocated with a Soviet Air Force base.
 In 2010 the airport was reconstructed and gained international status.
 It has two runways.
 Turkmenistan Airlines provides direct flights from Türkmenbaşy International Airport to Ashgabat, Daşoguz, Mary, Istanbul and Türkmenabat.
 The airport can be reached by bus or car from the city, taking approximately 10–15 minutes by car.

 Buses

-Turkmenbashi 's bus network forms a crucial backbone of the city's transit system.
+Turkmenbashi's bus network forms a crucial backbone of the city's transit system.
 For almost a decade, Hyundai Aero City buses of various modifications were serving the city.

 The city is also connected to Ashgabat, Balkanabat and Garabogaz by bus.